OpenDDS/OpenDDS/docs/devguide/opendds_idl.rst

   * Bounded strings and sequences are supported, but bounds checks are not currently enforced.
     Due to this limitation, distinct types are not used for bounded instantiations.

-* annotations – see section :ref:`getting_started--defining-data-types-with-idl`
+* annotations – see :ref:`getting_started--defining-data-types-with-idl`

 * #includes of IDL files that are also used with the IDL-to-C++11 mapping